How to Distinguish a Chinchilla from a Persian Cat

 Chinchillas are typically housed in spacious cages that provide them with enough room to move and exercise.
 Their cages should be equipped with specially designed platforms, toys, and dust baths.
 Persian cats, on the other hand, usually have free roam of the indoor space, as long as there are safe areas and cozy spots available for rest.
 They enjoy exploring different areas of the home and having access to comfortable resting spots.
 By observing the living arrangement, you can determine whether you’re looking at a chinchilla or a Persian cat.

-See also How to Determine the Price of a Persian Siamese Mix Cat
+See also A Beginner's Guide to Buying a Persian Cat

 Feeding Preferences